coreeng/core-platform-docs/content/app/accessing-cloud-infra.md

 Your applications can access Cloud Infrastructure in different Cloud Accounts.

-Enable Cloud Access in your tenancy via adding the `cloud-access` section at the top level:
+Enable Cloud Access in your tenancy via adding the `cloudAccess` section at the top level:

 ```
-cloud-access:
+cloudAccess:
   - name: ca
     provider: gcp
     environment: all